justjo3l/goldie-web/README.md

 - Be an opportunity for coding/engineering Goldie residents to contribute to a project.
 - Have fun!

-Not yet deployed, but keep an eye out :)
+Not yet deployed, but keep an eye out for it :)